oVirt/ovirt-ansible-infra/roles/oVirt.datacenter-cleanup/README.md

 oVirt Datacenter Cleanup
 ========================

-The `ovirt.datacenter-cleanup` role is used to cleanup all entities inside oVirt datacenters and finally remove the datacenters themselves.
+The `oVirt.datacenter-cleanup` role is used to cleanup all entities inside oVirt datacenters and finally remove the datacenters themselves.

 Requirements